-For the 250 mas scale this calibration procedure is very complex, because of large fluctuations of the offset in the North-South direction (See Fig. 11.1.8), and anyway the shift in pixels is of the order of 1 spatial bin.
+For the 250 mas scale this calibration procedure is very complex, because of large fluctuations of the offset in the North-South direction (See Fig. 11.2.2), and anyway the shift in pixels is of the order of 1 spatial bin.

 Size of the each intermediate cube is 64 x 64 pixels.
 In our dataset we have observed the shift could be up to 7 pixels (J Band, 25 mas).
-The current implementation can lead to a usually small loss of some information
+The current implementation can lead to a usually small loss of some information at the edge of some planes after correction (usually at the beginning and the end of the wavelength range), as we decided to keep the cube size fixed.
+A solution of this not very frequent problem may be require over-sizing each cube component but would require changing the mosaic reconstruction algorithm, and imply as a side

 Doc: VLT-MAN-ESO-19500-3600

-Issue: Issue 18.0
+Issue: Issue 3.3.6

-Date: Date 2013-04-21
+Date: Date 2025-01-25

-Page: 111 of 125
+Page: 123 of 141